l7mp/stunner/doc/MONITORING.md

 #### Visualize STUNner metrics

 As an example, let us plot the STUNner metric `stunner_listener_connections`.
-First step is to create a new panel.
+First step is to create a new panel, then to configure the plot parameters.

 Click on *Add panel* (1), then *Add a new panel* (2):

 ![Grafana Add New Panel](grafana-add-panel-dashboard_0.png)

-This will open the panel configuration.
+The *Add a new panel* will open the panel configuration.
+The configuration steps are the following.

-1. Set the datasource: prometheus
+1. Set the datasource: **prometheus**
 2. Choose a metric.
 In this example, this is the `stunner_listener_connections`.
 3. Click on *Run queries* (this will update the figure)
 4. Fine-tune plot parameters.
 For example, set the title.